rajneesh304/obsidian-sync/design-patterns/Creational/Types/Singleton Design Pattern.md

 }
 ```

 It reduces the performance because multiple threads can be waiting on getInstance but only one thread can execute it at a time, hence blocking other thread from proceeding.

-Improvement over above impl:
+To avoid this extra overhead every time, _double-checked locking_ principle is used

 ```java
 	public static ThreadSafeSingleton getInstance() {
         if (instance == null) {